noah915/application-development-1/week02/git-notes.md

 # Git Notes - Week 2

 - Local vs remote:
-  - A local repository lives on your computer and contains your working files and history.
-A remote repository (e.g., on GitHub) is a hosted copy used for collaboration and backup.
-Changes in your local repo are not visible to others until you push them to the remote.
+  - A local repository is stored on your computer and contains your code, history, and changes.
+A remote repository (like one on GitHub) is an online copy used for collaboration or backup.
+Your local changes stay private until you push them with `git push` .

 - Repo, commit, branch:
-  - Repository (repo): the full project history and files tracked by Git.
+  - Repository (repo): this is your full project containing all tracked files and history.
-  - Commit: a saved snapshot of changes with a message, author, and unique ID.
+  - Commit: a snapshot of your changes saved with a message, your name, and a unique ID.
-  - Branch: an independent line of development allowing you to work on features or fixes without affecting other branches.
+  - Branch: an independent version of your code that lets you work on new features or fixes without messing up the main version.

 - Staging area:
-  - The staging area (index) is where you place changes with `git add` to prepare exactly what will go into the next commit.
-It lets you build commits from specific files or hunks.
+  - The staging area (also called the index) is where you prepare changes for your next commit using `git add`.
+It allows you to control exactly which files or parts of files to include.
 - Push vs pull:
-  - `git push` sends your local commits to a remote repository so others can access them.
+  - `git push` sends your commits from your local repo to the remote one (for example, on GitHub).
-  - `git pull` fetches commits from the remote and merges them into your current local branch (it is equivalent to `git fetch` followed by `git merge` by default).
+  - `git pull` gets the newest commits from the remote and merges them into your local branch (it’s basically `git fetch` + `git merge`).

 - What .gitignore does:
-  - A `.gitignore` file lists files and patterns Git should ignore when tracking changes.
-Use it to exclude build artifacts, temporary files, credentials, and other files that should not be committed.
+  - The `.gitignore` file tells Git which files or folders to ignore.
+Use it for temporary files, build outputs, system files, or sensitive data that you don’t want to upload.

 - What a README is for:
-  - A README describes the project purpose, how to set it up, usage instructions, dependencies, and contribution guidelines.
-It helps others (and future you) understand and run the project.
+  - A README explains what your project does, how to install and use it, and often how to contribute.
+It’s the first thing people see when they open your repo, so it should be clear and helpful.